Previous post: How Escape From Immoral Mazes

 - Damage done is very difficult to reverse.
 Once particular maze behaviors become tolerated and levels rise, it takes a lot of effort to undo that.

 - Once people who support mazes are in places of authority in a given area, that area will rapidly become a maze.
-This is true of organizations, and of sub-organizations with an organization.
+This is true of organizations, and of sub-organizations within an organization.

 - If the head of an organization believes in mazes, and has the time to choose and reward the people of their choice, it’s all over.
 Probably permanently.